+\begin{conjecture} Let $G$ be a nonabelian simply connected nilpotent Lie group. \begin{itemize} \item When $G$ is given a Riemannian metric, $c_1\left(B_r\right)\asymp_G\left(\log r\right)^{1/q_G}$ for $r\ge 2$. \item When $G$ is given a Riemannian or sub-Riemannian metric, for an $\left(r_2,\Omega\left(r_2\right)\right)$-net $N_{r_1,r_2}$ of $B_{r_1}$ where $r_1,r_2>1$ with $r_1\ge 2r_2$, we have $c_1\left(N_{r_1,r_2}\right)\asymp_G \left(\log \left(r_1/r_2\right)\right)^{1/q_G}$. \item Given $\Gamma$, a not virtually abelian finitely generated group of polynomial growth such that $G$ is the Malcev completion of the torsion subgroup quotient of a finite index nilpotent subgroup of $\Gamma$, we have $c_1\left(B^\Gamma_n\right)\asymp_G \left(\log n\right)^{1/q_G}$, $n\ge 2$. \end{itemize} \end{conjecture} We remark that if this conjecture had a positive answer, then the exponent $q_G$ will be a quasi-isometric invariant of nonabelian simply connected nilpotent Lie groups.
+It would then be of interest to see if $q_G$ is a function of the known invariants of \cite{shalom2004harmonic,sauer2006homological,cornulier2012quasi}, or if it is a genuinely new invariant, contributing to the open problem \cite[Conjecture 19.114]{cornulier2012quasi} asking whether two simply connected nilpotent Lie groups are quasi-isometrically equivalent only if they are isomorphic as Lie groups.

+\section{Proof of Theorem \ref{thm:nilpotentVvsH}: heat flow along the center, pencil of curves, and martingales in Banach spaces}

-We will prove a theorem slightly more general than Theorems \ref{thm:nilpotentVvsH} and \ref{thm:carnotVvsH}, namely Theorem \ref{thm:cvx} below.
+We will prove a theorem more general than Theorems \ref{thm:nilpotentVvsH} and \ref{thm:carnotVvsH}, namely Theorem \ref{thm:cvx} below.
 We first explain the terminology behind the statements.

 A Lie group $G$ is said to be unimodular if its left-invariant Haar measure $\mu$ is also right-invariant.
-Given left-invariant vector fields $X_1,\cdots,X_k$, the pointwise span of $X_1,\cdots,X_k$ forms a left-invariant vector subbundle $B$ over $G$, and on each fibre of the vector bundle $B$ we may define a left-invariant Euclidean norm\footnote{Again, we could also take any general left-invariant norm on $B$, in which case the distance is sub-Finsler.
-Compared to the sub-Riemannian case, the resulting distance $d_G$ is then distorted by a factor of at most $\sqrt{\operatorname{dim}V_1}$ by the John ellipsoid theorem \cite{john1948extremum}, and the results of this paper follow up to multiplicative factors of $\sqrt{\operatorname{dim}V_1}$.} $|\cdot |$ that has $X_1,\cdots,X_k$ as an orthonormal basis (this generalizes our earlier choice of $X_1,\cdots,X_k$, which we took to be a basis at $e_G$ in the setting of nilpotent Lie groups and a basis of $V_1$ in the case of Carnot groups).
-We may define the associated \emph{sub-Riemannian distance} as the Carnot-Carath\'eodory distance associated to $B$ to $|\cdot |$, i.e.,
+Given left-invariant vector fields $X_1,\cdots,X_k$, the pointwise span of $X_1,\cdots,X_k$ forms a left-invariant vector bundle $B$ over $G$, a subbundle of the tangent bundle of $G$, and on each fibre of the vector bundle $B$ we may define a left-invariant Euclidean norm\footnote{Again, taking a general left-invariant norm on $B$, in which case the distance is Finsler or sub-Finsler, would only distort distances by a factor of $\sqrt{k}$.} $\left|\cdot \right|$ that has $X_1,\cdots,X_k$ as an orthonormal basis.
+We may define the Riemannian or sub-Riemannian Carnot--Carath\'eodory distance associated to $B$ and $\left|\cdot \right|$, i.e.,